ChrisChross/semnews/README.md

-# Semantic annotation of news
+# Semantic annotation of news articles

 This program helps you annotate news article with [semantic triples][triples] such as `(Jean Charest, works_for, McCarthy Tétrault)` from articles like [these][jchired],